 Autism in women

-Statistics say that 1 out of 66 people live with autism and that there is one woman for every 4 men.
-Women take longer to be diagnosed and when they require help the need is much more evident than that required by men.
-The social aspect is the one that denotes this condition with or without diagnosis.
-The skills that make up the executive functions play a very important role in the management of fear and conflict that generally accompany a woman living with autism.
+The social aspect is what denotes this condition with or without a diagnosis.
+In this regard, the skills that make up the executive functions play a very important role in managing fear and conflict that generally accompany a woman living with autism.

 Autism, a sea of realities

-The sea is blue, bright, sometimes calm and peaceful and sometimes dark, stormy and tempestuous.
-The same happens with autism, that is why the color blue has been associated with the condition.
-The female sex has long been identified with the color pink.
-Nowadays this social practice has faded away.
-In this case, it will be used in order to elaborate an idea and address an important issue by going beyond the title.
-The theme of inclusion will always be possible to address at another time.
+The sea is blue, bright, sometimes calm and peaceful and other times dark, stormy and tempestuous.
+The same happens with autism, which is why the color blue has been associated with the condition.
+The female sex was identified with the color pink for a long time.
+Currently this social practice has faded.
+In this case, it will be used to develop an idea and address an important topic going beyond the title.
+The topic of inclusion can always be addressed at another time.

-The sea shines when it is calm and allows the sun to reflect.
-Fear, anxiety and even depression make that calmness disappear from any person, giving way to behaviors that are not only disruptive but also dangerous.
-Locking herself in her room, in the closet; throwing herself onto the beanbag wanting to sink until disappearing, playing with fire, biting her nails, pulling her hair, eating past being full, laughing, crying… becoming a stereotypical girl having a very bad day.
+The sea shines when it is somewhat calm and reflects the sun.
+Fear, anxiety and even depression make that calm disappear in anyone, giving way to behaviors that are not only disruptive but dangerous.
+Locking oneself in the bedroom, in the closet, pantry, trunk; collapsing into the beanbag wanting to sink until disappearing, “playing” by starting a fire, biting nails, pulling out hair, eating ignoring satiety, laughing, crying… can become “classic” for a girl who has had a very bad day.

 Distinctive characteristics of autism in women

-Autism in women goes beyond the classic stereotype in this emotional reaction given the peculiarity that exists in the inhibitory control by the speed of stimulus processing in the cerebral amygdala where the emotions that provoke the situation and the reaction are located.
-Then, locking up is only the first step for the beginning of a chain of dramatic actions such as crying for hours, accumulating Kleenex or leafing through their photo album to curse the day they were born.
+Autism in women goes beyond the classic emotional reaction due to the peculiarity that exists in inhibitory control because of the speed of stimulus processing in the cerebral amygdala where the emotions provoked by the situation and the reaction are located.
+So, locking oneself away is only the first step in the start of a chain of dramatic actions such as crying for hours, accumulating tissues or leafing through her photo album to curse the day she was born.

-Autism in women makes sinking into disappearing so necessary that they don’t realize how much time they spend trying.
-In addition, the ability to prioritize tasks is deficient, they forget responsibilities, commitments, chores and duties.
+Autism in women makes sinking until disappearing so necessary that they do not notice the time they spend in the attempt.
+In addition, the ability to prioritize tasks is deficient; they forget responsibilities, commitments, tasks and duties.

-For women with autism, “playing” with fire is not a game, they start lighting the stove burning whatever is in sight, causing a real tragedy, because their cognitive inflexibility keeps their stress level high and their tolerance to frustration low, exacerbating anguish and fear.
+For women with autism, “playing” by starting a fire is not a game; they begin by turning on the stove burning what is in sight, sometimes causing a real tragedy, since their cognitive inflexibility keeps their stress level elevated and lowers tolerance to frustration, exacerbating anguish and fear.

-Autistic women bite their nails frequently, going beyond what any neurotypical girl would do, even making their fingers bleed.
-Pulling their hair until they pull out huge strands, pinching their arms or practicing cutting and then regretting it are clear signs of failure in decision making.
-In autism in women, overeating is common, obesity is a frequent and difficult subject to address in order to carry out a nutritional plan; laughing out loud and then crying their eyes out has come to be considered as a form of self-regulation due to the calmness in which they find themselves once the “crisis” has passed.
+Autistic women bite their nails frequently, exceeding what any neurotypical girl would do, sometimes making their fingers bleed.
+Pulling out hair until removing large chunks, pinching their arms or engaging in cutting and then regretting it without stopping are clear signs of a failure in decision making.
+In autism in women, eating while ignoring satiety is common; obesity is a frequent and difficult issue to address when following a nutritional plan; laughing out loud and then crying profusely has come to be considered a form of self-regulation because of the calm they experience once the “crisis” has passed.

 Fear

-Often, fear and thoughts creep in, creating a vulnerability that contributes to imbalance.
-This is because an image can be created within the self, which gives rise to any negative thought or emotion being enhanced in women with autism given the mental inflexibility.
+Frequently, fear and thought infiltrate, creating a vulnerability that contributes to imbalance.
+This is because an image can be created within oneself, which gives rise to any negative thought or emotion that is amplified in women with autism given their mental inflexibility.

-With autism in women it seems that everything is a generator of conflict both for her and for the rest of the world with which she interacts.
-In the clothes she has to wear if she attends school or works in a company where the uniform is made of a certain type of fabric, the itching does not wait, having to deal with the discomfort for hours thus creating a bad mood.
-Sticking to social protocols can also create difficulties when they are not explicit and people look at you strangely and prefer to avoid you.
-Most of the time, they are not able to decipher facial, body and even oral expressions, generating a maladaptive or even null response because their processing speed is slowed down.
+In autism in women it would seem that everything generates conflict both for them and for the rest of the world they interact with.
+The clothes they have to wear if they attend school or work in a company where the uniform is made of a certain type of fabric can quickly cause irritation, having to deal with discomfort for hours and with a bad mood.
+Adhering to social protocols can also cause difficulties when these are not explicit, and people may look at them strangely and prefer to avoid them.
+Most often, they are not able to decipher facial, bodily and even verbal expressions, generating an inappropriate or even null response since their processing speed is decreased.

-Wherever we are and whoever we are, we must focus on taking responsibility for our society as a whole.
-Empathy goes beyond putting ourselves in their shoes, it implies knowing the condition and its peculiarities.
-Indeed, information reduces the barriers that limit their learning and participation.
-The family of a woman living with autism should not give up or sit back and wait for society to be the way we want it to be.
+Wherever we are and whoever we are, we must focus on assuming the responsibility of our society in general.
+Empathy goes beyond putting ourselves in their shoes; it implies knowing the condition and its peculiarities.
+In fact, information reduces the barriers that limit their learning and participation.
+The family of a woman living with autism should not give up nor sit and wait for society to be as we wish it to be.

-Being limited by roles, notions, concepts and ways of being in autism in women does not help much.
+Being limited by roles, notions, concepts and ways of being in autism in women is not very useful.
 Often, others want to collaborate with us or vice versa, because we see a deep part of ourselves in the mirror of their excellence.

 What are executive functions?

-Executive functions work like a musical orchestra, they are processes that are activated to make the person adapt effectively to the context in which they find themselves.
-These abilities are sometimes activated individually, depending on the situation and its demands, and sometimes they are activated in an intertwined way.
+Executive functions work like a musical orchestra, they are processes that are activated to enable a person to adapt effectively to the context in which they find themselves.
+These skills sometimes activate individually, depending on the situation and its demands and at other times they activate in an intertwined manner.

 Types of executive functions